mquan/backfillable/README.md

 ## Best practices

+This section highlights a few conventions that will help make your backfills management more seamless.

-DO NOT modify published backfills.
+- DO NOT modify published backfills.
 If you need to make changes to an existing backfill, just remove the old one and add a new backfill.
 Your new backfill should take into account about the fact that the previously published backfill may already been run.

-Sometimes there are dependencies between backfills and db migrations.
+- Sometimes there are dependencies between backfills and db migrations.
 We want to write backfills such that they are not dependent on order of migrations.
 Consider the following scenario:

 1. Create table `foos`
 2. Add null constraint to column `bar` in table `foos`